isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 In addition to producing the COVID-19 PCR test result, which may show a positive test result due to prolonged shedding of the virus post-recovery, the traveller should also produce documentary proof of their first COVID-19 diagnosis based on a PCR test result.
 Travellers who are diagnosed with COVID-19 infection 21 days or less, from the date of travel, will be denied boarding by their airline or ferry.
 Recovered travellers who are cleared for entry into Singapore may be subject to an additional [serology test](/health/covid19-tests/serology) on arrival to confirm their recovered status.

-#### 6. How will I know my COVID-19 test result?
+#### 6. How will I be informed of my COVID-19 test result?

 Hardcopy/softcopy of the COVID-19 test result will not be issued.
 Travellers who are Work Pass Holders (and their dependants) will receive their results via SMS or email.
 All other travellers will be informed of their swab test results verbally by phone or in person.

 Travellers with a SingPass account may login to [HealthHub](https://www.healthhub.sg/HealtheServices) to view their swab test results once available.

-#### 7. Can I refuse the COVID-19 test?
+#### 7. Can I refuse the COVID-19 test in Singapore?

 As a condition for entry into Singapore, travellers may be required to take a [COVID-19 Polymerase Chain Reaction test](/health/covid19-tests/pcrtest) and/or [serology test](/health/covid19-tests/serology) while in the country.
 These conditions would be made explicit during application and reiterated to the traveller again, by way of a condition stipulated in their Entry Approval Letter or SafeTravel Pass.

-Action will be taken against errant travellers who fail to comply with any of the stipulated requirement/condition for entry into Singapore.
+Action will be taken against travellers who fail to comply with any of the stipulated requirement/condition for entry into Singapore.
 This may amount to a fine and/or imprisonment term as prescribed in the Infectious Diseases Act.
-Additional penalties such as the revocation of a Work Pass may also apply.
+Additional penalties such as revocation of Work Pass may also apply.

 #### 8. Do I have to complete my Stay-Home Notice (SHN) if I have been tested negative for COVID-19 before departing to Singapore?